PEI Arts Grants Funding

 - you have created a modest body of work that includes demonstrated efforts to have had public presentation.

 You are considered an established artist if you identify as a professional artist with the following characteristics:

 - you are recognized in your artistic discipline by your peers;

 - you have a significant history of public presentation and regional and/or national representation; and

 - you have created an extensive body of work.

 You may be considered an amateur artist if you demonstrate a high calibre of artistic talent and wish to bridge into a professional career.
 Students 16+ are eligible to apply however, a parent or guardian must sign the application on your behalf.

 What is the deadline to apply for a grant?

-Applications will be accepted from April 13th 2022, to May 11th 2022 at 4pm.
-Applications submitted after this deadline will not be accepted.
+Applications are no longer being accepted for the fall round.
 Funding rounds usually take place twice a year in the spring and fall.

 What do I need to complete my online application?